Washington oil field: Oil extraction

 In 1884, Citizens Natural Gas Company drilled a well 2191 ft deep on the Gantz mill property, near the Chestnut Street station of the Pennsylvania Railroad.
 The well hit a sand formation, now known as the Gantz Sand, that produced oil, surprising the company.
 That sand formation is known as the Gantz Sand.
 This was the first oil well in Washington County and set off an oil boom in the area.

 Within 3 months, 21 wells were drilled throughout the county.
 One well at a depth of 2392 ft by People's Light and Heat Company on the Gordon farm north of Washington was the deepest producing oil well in the world.
 Production levels exploded in 1886; May production levels were from 4,000 barrels per day, rising to 10,120 barrels per day in June, and peaking at 17,549 barrels per day in October.
 Contemporary reports indicate that over 100 derricks were visible from the LeMoyne well on Prospect Avenue.
 The boom was especially notable in Murdocksville, Burgettstown, Cross Creek, and Cherry Valley.
 This increase in oil production signaled a shift in the center of the Pennsylvania oil industry from Northwestern Pennsylvania (home to the Drake Well) to Southwestern Pennsylvania, particularly Washington County.

 Washington & Jefferson College also owned oil wells; in 1885 the college purchased the old Washington Fairgrounds and transformed it into a college athletic facility (eventually Cameron Stadium) by erecting oil wells on the grounds.

 In 1890 oil was first struck at the McDonald Oil Field, which quickly became the highest producing oil field in the world until 1892.
 McDonald grew significantly as a result of its oil production and was incorporated as a borough by 1889.

 The boom and subsequent development lasted around 20 years, dropping significantly around shortly after the turn of the century.
 The last oil was shipped around 1916.

 Map of Washington, showing the Old Fairgrounds in 1897.
 Note the oil wells.

-In 1953, the Pennsylvania Historical & Museum Commission erected a historical markers in honor of the well along West Chestnut Street in Washington.
+In 1953, the Pennsylvania Historical & Museum Commission erected a historical marker in honor of the well along West Chestnut Street in Washington.
 (Note: The marker appears to be broken/missing as of a photo taken January 4, 2014.
 A photo taken September 23, 2007, shows the marker in place.)
 The West Virginia Division of Culture and History erected a historical marker noting the Gantz Sand in Aurora, West Virginia.